Employers and employees can agree to flexible working arrangements to suit their individual needs.

 - More information:

-- learn more about casual conversion on our Becoming a permanent employee page.
+- learn more about the pathway to permanent employment on our Becoming a permanent employee page.

 - understand what casual employment means and what rights and entitlements they get at Casual employees.